canonical/httprequest-lego-provider/charm/docs/tutorial/getting-started.md

 echo 127.0.0.1 lego.local >> /etc/hosts
 ```

-After that, visit `http://lego.local/present` to reach Httprequest Lego Provider, using the credentials returned from the `create-user` action to login.
+After that, visit `http://lego.local/present` to reach HTTP request Lego Provider, using the credentials returned from the `create-user` action to login.

 ### Clean up the environment
 Congratulations!
-You have successfully finished the httprequest-lego-provider tutorial.
+You have successfully finished the `httprequest-lego-provider` tutorial.
 You can now remove the model environment that you've created using the following command.

 ```
 juju destroy-model --destroy-storage httprequest-lego-provider-tutorial